 Aim - The aim of the Ambulance Telehealth Programme is to replace and enhance the cab-based technology in the emergency ambulance fleet.
-The programme is being delivered over two overlapping phases and will be complete during Q2 or early Q3 2018.
+The programme is being delivered over two overlapping phases and will be complete during Q4 2018.

-Status - Ambulance Telehealth Phase1 (Hardware Replacement) - Completed - New tablets, communications hubs and printers were installed throughout the emergency ambulance fleet (approx. 525 vehicles) during 2016.
+Status - Ambulance Telehealth Phase 1 (Hardware Replacement) - Completed - New tablets, communications hubs and printers were installed throughout the emergency ambulance fleet (approx. 525 vehicles) during 2016.

-Ambulance Telehealth Phase2 (Electronic Patient Record & Supporting Software) - Phase2involves the procurement and design of a new electronic patient report (ePR) application and other supporting software including a new SAS 'app'.
+Ambulance Telehealth Phase 2 (Electronic Patient Record & Supporting Software) - Phase 2 involves the procurement and design of a new electronic patient report (ePR) application and other supporting software including a new SAS app.
 The roll out of the new ePR was completed in December 2017.
-The Enabling Technology Programme Board approved the formal closure of the Electronic Patient Report (ePR) Project following submission of a comprehensive 'End of Project' Report.
-A limited SAS 'app' pilot is ongoing at Coatbridge Station, feedback to date has been positive.
-There has been some real positive progress regarding the two main technical issues that have been preventing the full SAS app roll out.
-The issue relating to the network connectivity has been resolved and the VPN connectivity is in the process of being rolled out across the SAS fleet.
-This is required before app rollout can commence.
-The issues in relation to updating the app have proved time consuming to resolve, the app is now in the final stages of testing.
-The Team are progressing with VPN rollout and will begin rollout of the app, as soon as the app passes testing, with the intention of rollout being completed by the end of July 2018.
-The Programme Team are planning to formally close the Telehealth Programme during Q2 or early Q3 2018.
+The Enabling Technology Programme Board approved the formal closure of the t (ePR) Project following submission of a comprehensive End of Project Report.
+A SAS 'app' pilot has completed at Coatbridge Station with positive results.
+The issue relating to the network connectivity has been resolved and the Virtual Private Network (VPN) connectivity that is required before app rollout has now been made available across the emergency fleet.
+End-to-end testing highlighted fundamental issues with the Content Management System (which updates the app) and this has now gone for re-development by the supplier.
+This is due to be delivered in early October.
+SAS testing will then commence, with the intention of roll out being completed by the end of November 2018.
+The Programme Team are planning to formally close the Telehealth Programme during Q1 2019.

 Improvement - Improved ease of use, additional functionality, increased clinical data collection and data quality, ready access to additional relevant information, increased productivity, improved patient care and experience.
 Ease of use is being measured through surveying users before and after the new tablets and ePR are rolled out.
 Data collection quantity and quality is being measured through a combination of automated and manual ePR database analysis.
-Feedback has been received which advises there has been an increase in reporting of PVC bundles and pre-hospital stroke compliance.
+Feedback has been received to advise there has been an increase in reporting of PVC bundles and pre-hospital stroke compliance.

-Planned Activities - Complete the SAS app pilot and roll out during Q2/Q3 2018 and then formally close the Programme.
+Planned Activities - Complete the SAS app development work and roll out during Q4 2018 and then formally close the Programme.